patrickpr/trapdirector/README.md

 Projet features :

 -  Receive and handle traps using only net-snmp trapd daemon
+-  Update icinga services based on rules fot host or hostgroups : traps data updates service status.
 -  See all traps received by the system
--  Update icinga services based on rules : host or hostgroups and traps data updates service status.
+-  Write your own evaluation function in PHP for specific traps OID.
--  OID decode to human readable name, possible to add mib files via web.
+-  OID decode to human readable name, possible to add mib files via icingaweb GUI

 Project status : Stable release 1.0.2

--  Module has been installed and tested on CentOS 7, Ubuntu 18.04 (Bionic) and some more.
+Module has been installed and tested on CentOS 7, Ubuntu 18.04 (Bionic) and some more.
--  All project feature are working on those systems.

 Help wanted :